medartus/kahaki/README.md

 |  Parameters  | required  |     type     |         Value         |
 | :----------: | :-------: | :----------: | :-------------------: |
 |     `url`    |   true    |    string    |      Url to scrap     |

-> To avoid any problem, don't forget to [url encode](https://www.urlencoder.org/) the value you pass to the url parameter !

 #### Response